 How does The School ensure that its research meets the highest standards in terms of independence and quality?

-- All research, including topics and authors, is under the purview of an academic research committee, chaired by a faculty member serving as the Director of While suggestions or advice may be sought from individuals outside of The School, they are never part of the decision making which remains entirely in the hands of faculty.
+- All research, including topics and authors, is under the purview of an academic research committee, chaired by a faculty member serving as the Director.
+While suggestions or advice may be sought from individuals outside of The School, they are never part of the decision making which remains entirely in the hands of faculty.

 - In general, funding for research activities is supported by pooled funds, including funding from research grants and The terms of the research grants often requires that there be matching funds from donors or other granting agencies.
 Typically, funding for an individual research project will come from at least four or five different funding sources.